Skip to content

 sudo install slick /usr/local/bin/

-The checksums.txt file itself is signed with cosign keyless signing — a checksums.txt.sigstore.json bundle is uploaded next to the release artifacts.
-To verify the chain end to end:
+checksums.txt is signed with cosign keyless signing — a checksums.txt.sigstore.json bundle ships next to the release artifacts.
+The one-line installer verifies it automatically when cosign is on PATH.
+To verify by hand:

 curl -fsSLO "https://github.com/matcra587/slack-cli/releases/download/${VERSION}/checksums.txt.sigstore.json"